salardelavar/OPENSEES_SALAR/EIGHT_ANALYSIS_DUCTILITY_DAMAGE_INDEX_&_ENERGY_DISSIPATION_CAPACITY_INDEX/60_MDOF_10_FLOORS_04_COLUMNS_8_ANA/OPTIMIZATION_PERIOD_MDOF_10_FLOORS_04_COLUMNS/README.md

 1. OBJECTIVE
 --------------------------------------------------------------------------------
-    Perform a Period analysis of a multi-degree-of-freedom (SDOF) system and iteratively determine the optimum initial elastic stiffness required to achieve a target structural period.
+    Perform a Period analysis of a multi-degree-of-freedom (MDOF) system and iteratively determine the optimum initial elastic stiffness required to achieve a target structural period.

     The material behaviour may be either elastic or inelastic, selected via